Can CNNs Be More Robust Than Transformers?: Component Diagnosis

-Since using convolutions of larger kernels will incur notable extra computation, here we would like to highlight that this particular component design would be impossible without the help of depth-wise convolution layer, which significantly reduces the computational cost of large kernel convolution layers in all four blocks.
-For example, if directly changing the kernel size in ResNet50 from 3 to 5, the total FLOPs of the resulted model would be 7.4G, which is way larger than its Transformer counterpart.
-Thanks to depth-wise convolution layer, increasing kernel size from 3 to 13 typically only increase the FLOPs by 0.3G, which is relatively small compared to the FLOPs of DeiT-S (4.6G), except for ResNet-Inverted-DW.
-Because of the large channel dimension in the Inverted Bottleneck design, increasing kernel size from 3 to 13 brings a total of 1.4G FLOPs increase, rendering unfair comparison to some extent.
-Nevertheless, the trend for all four architectures is the same.
-And the extra computational cost brought by large kernel size can be mitigated by employing a patchify stem with large patch size so that our final models will still be on the same scale as DeiT-S (see Sec. \ref{sec:components combination} for the FLOPs of models with multiple proposed designs).
+It is noteworthy that using (standard) convolutions with larger kernels will result in a significant increase in computation.
+For example, if we directly change the kernel size in ResNet50 from 3 to 5, the total FLOPs of the resulting model would be 7.4G, which is considerably larger than its Transformer counterpart.
+However, with the usage of depth-wise convolution layer, increasing the kernel size from 3 to 13 typically only increases the FLOPs by 0.3G, which is relatively small compared to the FLOPs of DeiT-S (4.6G).
+The only exceptional case here is ResNet-Inverted-DW: due to the large channel dimension in its Inverted Bottleneck design, increasing the kernel size from 3 to 13 results in a total increase of 1.4G FLOPs, making it an unfair comparison to some extent.

+As a side note, the extra computational cost incurred by a large kernel size can be mitigated by employing a patchify stem with a large patch size.
+As a result, our final models will still be on the same scale as DeiT-S. For models with multiple proposed designs, please refer to Sec.~\ref{sec:components combination}.